 It’s tough to choose a winner among four imperfect unlimited data plans, but one stands above the rest.
 We think that T-Mobile offers the best value for your money.

 Why we chose it

 T-Mobile’s One plan is more than just an unlimited plan.
-Sure, subscribers get unlimited music and high-definition video streaming and 10GB of tethering data.
-But they also get benefits that other carriers don’t offer.
+Sure, subscribers get unlimited music, high-definition video streaming, and 10GB of tethering data, but they also get benefits that other carriers don’t offer.
 T-Mobile One customers get texting and data in 140 countries around the globe.
 Thanks to Binge On, they get the option to stream standard-definition videos without worrying about contributing to their throttle cap.
-And every Tuesday, subscribers get discounts on fast food, Lyft rides, movie tickets, and more.
+Every Tuesday, subscribers get discounts on fast food, Lyft rides, movie tickets, and more.

 And that’s to say nothing of T-Mobile’s excellent network.
-OpenSignal’s latest rankings put it among the top in terms of speed, and a forthcoming expansion this year promises to drastically improve its rural coverage.
+OpenSignal’s latest rankings put it among the top in terms of speed, 4G availability, and 4G latency.

 For $70 a month, there’s no better unlimited plan out there.
 Verizon comes close.
 Its unlimited plan’s pricing ($80 for a single line), terms, and geographic reach the rank of best in class.
-But T-Mobile’s extras — in addition to its plan price’s included taxes and fees — put it over the finish line.
+But T-Mobile’s extras — in addition to its plan price with included taxes and fees — put it over the finish line.